franfafdaf/IAC_23autumn_Group17-Coursework/README.md

     </span>
 </p>

 In the project, the increase in the number of instructions to be implemented necessitates a more intricate control logic.
-This complexity arises from the introduction of additional control signals and the expansion in the bit count of some signals.
+This complexity arises from the introduction of additional control signals and the expansion in the bit number of some signals.

 Moreover, a generalized logic must be established to accommodate various types of instructions, including those within the same category.
 For instance, the `JALR` and `ADDI` instructions are both of I-type, yet they exhibit significant functional differences.
 Consequently, it is imperative to maintain simplicity in the design (avoiding excessive use of multiplexers or additional blocks) while ensuring the accurate implementation of the desired instructions.

-Additionally, the project incorporates a `Data Memory` block to facilitate instructions like `LW` and `SW`.
+Additionally, the project incorporates a `Data Memory` block to execute instructions like `LW` and `SW`.
 Following this modification, a memory map, as displayed below, is utilized as a reference for the design.
 This memory map delineates the allocation of memory for the Instruction Memory and Data Memory, and all designs are expected to adhere strictly to this layout.

 <div align="center">
   <img src="Images/memory.jpg" alt="Memory">